 March 29, 2017

-We invite you to join us for HortSci Grows, a day celebrating where the department has been and where we're going, on March 29, 2017.
+We invite you to join us for HortSci Grows on March 29, 2017, a day celebrating where Horticultural Science has been and where we're going.
 Events throughout the day will reflect on the accomplishments of our alumni, look at research currently happening in our labs, and examine the work of undergraduate and graduate students that will define the industry in the future.
+If you have questions or concerns about HortSci Grows, please contact Echo Martin at firstname.lastname@example.org.

 See below for an outline of the day's events.
 Schedule is subject to change: